Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/plugins/testRail/TestRail_Plugin.md

+# QTAF TestRail Plugin

+One possibility to export and document test results is *TestRail*.
+In this article we show you how to integrate QTAF in TestRail, how to link your test cases written in Java with the test cases defined in TestRail and how QTAF can automatically save the test results of your test runs in Xray.

 # Configuration

 TestRail's API is employed to integrate automated tests and submit the results of the implemented test cases.
 This API operates on an HTTP basis and can be leveraged using any framework or programming language.
-The TestRail Qtaf Plugin is implemented in Java.
+The TestRail QTAF Plugin is implemented in Java.

-In this article, we'll guide you on creating test runs in TestRail, linking your test runs to the test cases specified in TestRail, and how QTAf can automatically record the test results of your runs in TestRail.
+In this article, we'll guide you on creating test runs in TestRail, linking your test runs to the test cases specified in TestRail, and how QTAF can automatically record the test results of your runs in TestRail.

+More Details of using the TestRail API see [TestRail API Manual](https://support.testrail.com/hc/en-us/articles/7077083596436-Introduction-to-the-TestRail-API)

 ## Creating Test Runs in TestRail